-Approaches Major Community Surveys The Shire has used consultants to conduct major community surveys by te approximately every three years.
+Approaches Major Community Surveys The Shire has used consultants to conduct major community surveys by telephone approximately every three years.
 A range of subjects is covered and results benchmarked against other Councils.
-Topic Several sections of the Shire conduct user and non-user surveys or question from time to time, e.g. the Library, Meals on Wheels and Youth Services.
-Surveys also conducted regarding particular projects, e.g. the development of the Library management for Open Space.
+Topic specific surveys Several sections of the Shire conduct user and non-user surveys or questionnaires from time to time, e.g. the Library, Meals on Wheels and Youth Services.
+Surveys are also conducted regarding particular projects, e.g. the development of the Local Environment Plan and Plans of Management for Open Space.
+Online Surveys Online surveys allow us to have quick access to community opinion and views.
+It allows the Shire to improve services and gauge resident feedback on how we are doing.
+These can be done directly on the Shire's website for short surveys or by using online survey tools for longer surveys.

-Actions Responsibility A 3.1.1 Increase the use and distribution of surviveresources are available. eys, where sufficient All Service Areas
+Actions Responsibility A 3.1.1 Increase the use and distribution of surveys, where sufficient resources are available.
+All Service Areas